-Jonathan Shepherd, a Cardiff University professor and maxillofacial surgeon, noticed he was treating more and more assault victims suffering broken jaws and cheekbones.
-More than half of these cases (65%) weren't being reported to the police.
+Jonathan Shepherd, a Cardiff University professor and maxillofacial surgeon, noticed he was treating more and more assault victims with broken jaws and cheekbones.

 Reducing violence in Cardiff

-Through the Cardiff Model, the Group has helped achieve big cuts in community violence:
+'The Cardiff Model' helped achieve big cuts in community violence across Cardiff:

 - 39% reduction in violence inside licensed premises

-- Circa £5M saved per year on Cardiff's health, social and criminal justice costs (with £6.9M saved in 2007)
+- Circa £5million saved per year on Cardiff's health, social and criminal justice costs between 2003-2006